Agile Team Facilitation (ICP-ATF)

 - Survey Information

 Anyone who strives to lead teams towards greater efficiency and achieve tangible results will benefit from the essential leadership skills of team facilitation.
-This includes:

 - Anyone wanting to improve their team facilitation skills